ATL1102 for DMD

 CD49d, a subunit of VLA-4 (Very Late Antigen-4)

 DMD is caused by a mutation in the muscle dystrophin gene leading to severe progressive muscle loss and premature death.
 One of the most common fatal genetic disorders, DMD affects approximately one in every 3,500 to 5,000 males worldwide.
 A key challenge in the management of DMD patients is to reduce the inflammation that exacerbates the muscle fibre damage.
 Corticosteroids are the only approved treatments for muscle inflammation, however they do not sufficiently suppress muscle inflammation, are not well tolerated and have serious side effects including adversely affecting growth rate.
-As a consequence, there is an acknowledged high need for new therapeutic approaches for the treatment of inflammation associated with DMD.
+As a result, there is an acknowledged high unmet need for new therapeutic approaches for the treatment of inflammation associated with DMD.

 Recently published clinical research on DMD patients has shown that patients who have a greater number of T cells (immune cells) in the blood that express high levels of CD49d (CD49dhiT-cell) are associated with both more severe and rapid disease progression, with an increase in the number of CD49dhi T cells associated with reduced walking capacity.
 Corticosteroids did not reduce these CD49dhi T cells.
 ATL1102 has been shown to block CD49d (VLA-4) expression on lymphocytes (including T cells), reduce immune cell numbers (including T cells), and to be highly effective in reducing inflammatory brain lesions in MS patients after only 8 weeks of dosing.